Wray Castle

 Wray Castle is a Victorian neo-gothic building at Claife in Cumbria within the boundaries of the historic county of Lancashire.
 The house and grounds have belonged to the National Trust since 1929.

-The Castle was open to the public prior to 2024.
+The Castle was open to the public for a dozen years prior to 2024.
 The Castle is now closed for refurbishment until 2027.

+The grounds, which include part of the shoreline of Windermere, are open all year round.

+While the castle and its ancillary buildings are protected under the National Heritage List for England, the grounds are not registered as a historic park or garden.
+The estate lies within the Lake District National Park, itself a UNESCO World Heritage Site, which provides landscape‑level recognition.

+Trees

+The grounds are renowned for their selection of specimen trees.

-The grounds, which include part of the shoreline of Windermere, are open all year round and are renowned for their selection of specimen trees – Wellingtonia, redwood, Ginkgo biloba, weeping lime and varieties of beech.
+The planting of conifers (including Wellingtonia) reflects the thinking of the Picturesque movement.
+There are also examples of Ginkgo biloba, weeping lime and varieties of beech.

-Between March and October, Windermere Lake Cruises operate a passenger boat service on Windermere from Ambleside and the Brockhole National Park Visitor Centre to Wray Castle.
+In 2026 a sapling grown from the felled Sycamore Gap tree was stolen from the castle's grounds.

-History
+History of the Castle

 The house was built in 1840 for a retired Liverpudlian surgeon, James Dawson, who built it along with the neighbouring Wray Church using his wife's fortune.
-After Dawson's death in 1875 the estate was inherited by his fifteen year old nephew, Edward Preston Rawnsley.
+After Dawson's death in 1875, the estate was inherited by his fifteen-year-old nephew, Edward Preston Rawnsley.
 In 1877 Edward's cousin, Hardwicke Rawnsley, took up the appointment of vicar of Wray Church.
 To protect the countryside from damaging development, Hardwicke Rawnsley, building on an idea propounded by John Ruskin, conceived of a National Trust that could buy and preserve places of natural beauty and historic interest for the nation.

+Connection with Beatrix Potter

 Beatrix Potter aged 16 stayed here in 1882 on a family holiday, beginning her long association with the Lake District.

 The house has an association with another key player in the National Trust, Beatrix Potter, who spent a summer holiday there when she was 16 in 1882.
-She bought a small farm in the Claife area, Hill Top, in 1905 with royalties from her first book The Tale of Peter Rabbit.
+She bought a small farm in the Claife area, Hill Top, in 1905 with royalties from her first book, The Tale of Peter Rabbit.
 She went on to buy considerable tracts of land nearby, though she never owned the castle itself.
 When Potter died in 1943, she left 4,000 acres of land and fourteen farms to the care of the National Trust.

+Later occupants

 In 1929 Wray Castle and 64 acre of land were given to the National Trust by Sir Noton and Lady Barclay, the owners at that time.

-Since the National Trust acquired the castle it has been used for a variety of purposes, for short time from 1929 being a youth hostel For twenty years from 1931 the castle housed the offices of the Freshwater Biological Association.
+The castle has been subject to a variety of uses since it was acquired by the National Trust, including a brief period as a youth hostel in 1929.
+For twenty years from 1931 the castle housed the offices of the Freshwater Biological Association.